AlgoSolver/playground/README.md

 ***The API for running code submitted by user, currently supports C++ only***

 # calling the API
-send post request to http://localhost:3000/api/runCode with Body as JSON
+***send*** post request to http://localhost:3000/api/runCode with Body as JSON
 - Attributes:
   1. lang => the language of the source code currently we support only "C++"
   2. timeLimit => the limit on time to run your code in seconds.
   3. sourceCode => the source code you wan't to run.
   4. input => the input to the program.

-response JSON object with the folowing atributes:
+***response*** JSON object with the folowing
+- Atributes:
-  codeStatus: "Accepted" or "Compilation Error!" or "Run Time Error!" or "Time Limit Exceeded!" other attributes only if codeStatus is "Accepted" output => the output of you program. usedTime => the time your program used in ms.
+  1. codeStatus: "Accepted" or "Compilation Error!" or "Run Time Error!" or "Time Limit Exceeded!"
+  2. other attributes only if codeStatus is "Accepted"
+  3. output => the output of you program.
+  4. usedTime => the time your program used in ms.

 # example request body:
 ```json